mytech-today-now/wp-meme-player-2/PromptBuilding.md

 5. **Testing Strategy:**
     - **Automated Testing:** Implement automated tests using PHPUnit for PHP components and Jest or similar frameworks for JavaScript components.
 Automated testing ensures code reliability and helps catch issues early in the development process.
     - **Continuous Integration:** Set up CI pipelines to run tests automatically on code commits, ensuring code quality and reliability through continuous validation and feedback.
-    - **Manual Testing:** Conduct manual testing for user interface elements, drag-and-drop functionality, and other interactive features to ensure a seamless user experience and identify issues that automated tests might miss.
+    - **Manual Testing:** Conduct manual testing for user interface elements, sorting and grouping functionalities, and other interactive features to ensure a seamless user experience and identify issues that automated tests might miss.

 ---

 **Final Notes:**

 Ensure that all functionalities are developed following WordPress coding standards and best practices.
-The plugin should be secure, efficient, and user-friendly, providing a robust solution for creating and managing custom media playlists within WordPress.
+The plugin should be secure, efficient, and user-friendly, providing a robust solution for creating, managing, and displaying dynamic media playlists within WordPress.
 Thoroughly document each component and maintain a clear code structure to facilitate future enhancements and maintenance.
-By adhering to the detailed specifications and guidelines outlined in this prompt, the "WP Meme Player" plugin will offer a comprehensive, reliable, and highly customizable media playlist solution that integrates seamlessly with the WordPress ecosystem.
+By adhering to the detailed specifications and guidelines outlined in this prompt, the **“Dynamic Playlist Manager”** plugin will offer a comprehensive, reliable, and highly customizable media playlist solution that integrates seamlessly with the WordPress ecosystem.